- 15 Jul 2022

 Customers are people who have a connection with your company because they are interested in your products and services or are an existing Customer.
 Customers in Gladly could also have a history of Conversations that may span across multiple Channels.

 A Customer will have a single Profile in Gladly that contains information about them.
-Sometimes, a Customer may have multiple Profiles (e.g. if they contact you using a different email address, phone number, etc.) that may exist.
-Customer profiles should be merged in this situation.
+Sometimes, a Customer may have multiple Profiles (e.g., if they contact you using a different email address, phone number, etc.) that may exist.
+Duplicate Customer Profiles should be merged in this situation.

 Think of a Customer Profile as a one-stop-shop for everything related to a Customer.

 On the left of the Customer Profile, you’ll find the Customer Details pane, with the Customer’s name, contact information, a list of their past Conversations with your company, and even a section for Customer notes - a handy place to store important details about them like an upcoming anniversary or golf trip.
-Your company can also customize the kind of information that gets pulled in here; so if you work at an airline, you might see a Customer’s upcoming flight details, or maybe their past purchases if you work in retail.
+Your company can also customize the information that gets pulled in here, so if you work at an airline, you might see a Customer’s upcoming flight details or past purchases if you work in retail.

 On the right of the Customer Profile, you’ll see the Customer Timeline, which is a complete history of interactions - regardless of the Channel used - between you and the Customer.
-The Timeline includes internal actions as well, like when and by whom a Task was created, who the customer was routed to, and Notes left by you or your fellow Agents.
+The Timeline includes internal actions, like when and by whom a Task was created, who the Customer was routed to, and Notes left by you or your fellow Agents.

 We call that matching process Customer Match.

 A Channel is a method a Customer uses to communicate with your company.
 Currently, we support all Customer communications from the following Channels: